-- 1 Background and Overview - 2 What is Development? - 3 What is a Breach of Planning Control? - 4 Matters that are not Breaches of Planning Control. - 5 Is it an Offence to Carry out Works without Planning Permission? - 6 How to Report an Alleged Breach of Planning Control. - 7 What can you expect if you Report an alleged Breach of Planning Control. - 8 How we will Prioritise your Complaint. - 9 What are the Possible Outcomes of an Investigation? - 10 What happens if an Allegation is made against you? - 11 Powers of Entry onto Land. - 12 Time Limits for Taking Formal Action. - 13 Formal Action. - 14 Action under Anti-Social Behaviour Legislation. - What Happens Following the Service of an Enforcement Notice? - 16 Monitoring and Compliance. - 17 Monitoring Section 106 Agreements. - 18 Reviewing the Enforcement Plan and Service.
+1: Background and Overview 4 2: What is 'Development'?
+5 3: What is a Breach of Planning Control?
+5 4: Matters that are not Breaches of Planning Control 6 5: Is it an Offence to carry out works without Planning Permission?
+6 6: How to Report an Alleged Breach of Planning Control 7 7: What can you expect if you Report an Alleged Breach of Planning Control?
+8 8: How we will Prioritise your Complaint?
+8 9: What are the Possible Outcomes of an Investigation?
+10 10: What happens if an Allegation is made against you?
+11 11: Power of entry onto land 11 12: Time limits for taking Formal Action 12 13: Formal Action 12 14: Action under Anti-Social Behaviour Legislation 13 15: What happens following the service of an Enforcement Notice?
+13 16: Monitoring and Compliance 14 17: Monitoring Section 106 Agreements 15 18: Reviewing the Enforcement Plan and Service 15

-1. Background and Overview
+1: Background and Overview

 - 1.1 The Broxtowe Borough Council Planning Enforcement Plan sets out the Council's policy and procedure for enforcement action so that the Council's resources are put to best use dealing with breaches of planning control that threaten the local built and natural environment or the amenities of neighbours.
 This document sets out what officers, councillors and the general public can expect from the Borough Council as the Local Planning Authority in relation to enforcement and will provide greater clarity for all parties engaged in the development process. - 1.2 The plan has been produced having regard to the Council's Corporate Enforcement Policy to reflect the Council's on-going commitment to openness, transparency, proportionality, accountability, helpfulness and consistency.
 It recognises the importance of ensuring that these principles are implemented corporately in close working relationships between all regulatory functions.
 The Corporate Enforcement Policy was formally approved by Council on 20 April 2017. - 1.3 This plan has also been devised in accordance with the advice contained within the National Planning Policy Framework (NPPF) issued by the Ministry of Housing, Communities and Local Government. - 1.4 Local Planning Authorities have a general discretion and must only take enforcement action where they regard that it would be expedient to do so.
 In each case, the Council must decide whether in planning terms it is expedient and in the public interest to take enforcement action in respect of a breach.
-It is not the role of planning enforcement to act punitively against breaches of planning control which do not significantly harm residential amenity, the environment and/or public safety.
+It is not the role of planning enforcement to take action against breaches of planning control which do not significantly harm residential amenity, the environment and/or public safety.
 The Council must also ensure that any decision to take action in respect of a planning breach is reasonable and proportionate having regard to the harm caused. - 1.5 The Council will always endeavour to reach a position, by negotiation, whereby an acceptable development/outcome can be achieved without the need for enforcement action.
 Wherever possible, the Council will endeavour to work with developers/property owners to achieve a positive outcome. - 1.6 In general terms, the Council do advise that, if you are proposing a development, in the interests of good neighbourhood relations, you first discuss your proposals with any neighbours who are likely to be affected.
-Early engagement with neighbours can often eliminate any complaints or issues at a later date. - 1.7 Additionally, the Council provide a planning duty officer service each weekday to offer informal advice as to whether a development is likely to be acceptable and/or require planning permission.
+Early engagement with neighbours can often stop any complaints or issues at a later date. - 1.7 Additionally, the Council provide a planning duty officer service each weekday to offer informal advice as to whether a development is likely to be acceptable and/or require planning permission.

-2 What is 'Development'?
+2: What is 'Development'?